 Getting Your Physical Education Degree in New York

-To become a teacher, you have to go through several specific steps as outlined by the New York State Education Department.
-First, you have to complete your post secondary education at an accredited, approved institution.
+To become a teacher in the state of New York, you will need to complete one of several paths, as outlined by the New York State Education Department.
+The first step will be to complete your post-secondary education at an accredited, approved institution.
 Many New York colleges and universities, both public and private, have accredited physical education programs.